Polarization-based indices in quantum many-body systems: validity and extension beyond one dimension: Main results and proofs

 We impose the periodic boundary condition and suppose that the system has the translation symmetry, $[H,T]=0$, where $T$ is the translation operator $Tc_{j}T^{-1}=c_{j+1}$. $T$ is explicitly expressed as

 where $\hat{c}_k$ is the Fourier transformation of $c_j$ and $\hat{n}_k=\hat{c}^{\dagger}_k\hat{c}_k$.
 We also introduce the dual operator

 which transforms the operators as $Uc_j^{\dagger}U^{-1}=e^{i2\pi j/L}c_j^{\dagger}$.
-This is the polarization operator~\cite{Resta1998,RestaSorella1999} and is also called the Lieb-Schultz-Mattis twist operator~\cite{LSM1961,AffleckLieb1986}.
+This is the polarization operator~\cite{Resta1998,RestaSorella1999} and is also called the Lieb-Schultz-Mattis twist operator~\cite{LSM1961,AffleckLieb1986,OYA1997,YOA1997,Tasaki2022inbook}.
 These two unitary operators satisfy the commutation relation,

-which is similar to the Weyl's canonical commutation relation in quantum mechanics.
-For a set of $q$ states with the momentum eigenvalues $\kappa^k=e^{i2\pi\nu k}$ $(k=0,1,\cdots,q-1)$, these two operators may be represented as $q\times q$ matrices,
+which is similar to the Weyl representation of the canonical commutation relation in quantum mechanics.

-It turns out that this representation is essentially valid also in the gapped ground state sector of the Hamiltonian $H$ with small corrections $O(1/L)$ which vanish in the thermodynamic limit.

-We consider insulators and metals respectively.
-For insulators, we suppose that the system has quasi-degenerate gapped ground states $\ket{\Psi_{0}}, \ket{\Psi_{1}},\cdots,\ket{\Psi_{D-1}}$, where $D$ is the ground state degeneracy which is assumed to be independent of the system size $L$.
+We consider gapped systems and gapless states respectively.
+For gapped systems, we suppose that the system has quasi-degenerate gapped ground states $\ket{\Psi_{0}}, \ket{\Psi_{1}},\cdots,\ket{\Psi_{D-1}}$, where $D$ is the ground state degeneracy which is assumed to be independent of the system size $L$.
 It is also assumed that energy difference between these quasi-degenerate ground states in a finite size system is at most $O(1/L)$, namely, $E_{0}\leq E_{1}\leq \cdots\leq E_{D-1}$ with $E_{D-1}-E_{0}=O(1/L)$.
 These low energy states are separated from the excited states by a non-zero energy gap $\Delta_0$.
-In metals, there is no clear distinction between the ground state sector and the excited states in a finite size system, since there is no excitation gap.
+In gapless systems, there is no clear distinction between the ground state sector and the excited states in a finite size system, since there is no excitation gap.
+In the present study, we suppose that the gapless ground state for finite $L$ is non-degenerate, $D=1$.